 Lean project management aims at maximizing business efficiency by the concept of incremental improvements across different stages of the project.
 This helps in achieving customer satisfaction more efficiently and reducing extra effort by the team to achieve the same results.
 Lean project management can sometimes be simply referred to as ‘Lean’.

 What is waste in lean?

 Wastes in Lean Project Management are all those activities/entities which can be removed from the workflow stream without impacting its productivity negatively.
-Identifying and eliminating Lean wastes goes a long way in running a successful project.
+Identifying and eliminating lean wastes goes a long way in running a successful project management.